•

 Length: Up to 8,000 words (without references).

-Highlights in JECHEM are peer-reviewed contributions that emphasize very important recent results of original research.
+Highlights in J. Electrochem. are peer-reviewed contributions that emphasize very important recent results of original research.
 These articles are typically authored by individuals who were not involved in the original study and aim to instruct and draw attention to the significance of the findings.
 Highlights should provide a clear summary of the key contributions of the featured research, explain its impact on the field, and discuss potential future directions or implications.
 The focus is on presenting the research in a way that is accessible and engaging for a broad scientific audience.

 Length: 1,500-2,500 words.

-7. Editorials
+Editorials

 Length: 1,000-2,000 words.

-2.1 Ethical responsibilities of authors
+2.1 Ethical Responsibilities of Authors

 This journal is committed to upholding the integrity of the scientific record.
 The journal will follow the COPE guidelines on how to deal with potential acts of misconduct.